harumuki/thorsten-hans.com/_posts/2017-02-23-standard-angular-pipes-and-ng-translate.md

 ```

 Once languages were added, you can utilize the `TranslateService.use` method to switch between the registered languages at runtime.
-Imagine you’ve implemented a simple language switcher component like shown below.
+Imagine you've implemented a simple language switcher component like shown below.

 {%raw %}
 ```typescript